WE NEED YOUR HELP

 Led by Glasgow Community Food Network and funded by the National Lottery, the 2-year project is a partnership between Urban Roots, Glasgow Eco Trust, The Space, St Paul’s Youth Forum and Central & West Integration Network.

 The project has five key strands of activity including: increasing urban agriculture within the city, engaging and empowering people of all ages through food education, establishing community-led green assemblies, supporting action around COP26 and collating all learning in an online food hub.
 The work connects to wider action on climate and food through policy and campaigns activity including the aims of the Glasgow City Food Plan.

-For more information please get in touch at [email protected]
+For more information about Food & Climate Action, please get in touch at [email protected]